Critical thinking is disobedient, not correct

 Healthy critical sense roams as orderly as storm.
 It takes liberty to approve or reject, and proceeds to undo or to support, rationally or irrationally, often because so we please or itch.
 Its ironic creative momentum may rise against justified belief, repeal what everybody admires or defend that which everyone around us disapproves.
 We have a right to differ.
 It is reasonable to disagree.
 We own the right to select out as we select in, to shun or prefer, to contest and to dream away.

 We have the private mental right to depart from what is; even when the present is faultless.
-You can dislike and reject even something perfect and true.
+You can dislike and reject even something perfect and verified as true.

 It is at this price of challenging perpetually and undoing the given, the mainstream, that critical thinking may start something new.
 You can be disapproving without being right or proving that you are right.
 This defiance is a reaction of life, of the “me”, not a good syllogism; it is only when you affirm your critique as true and rational or want to convince other people that you must justify and prove.